tjuzek/lhf/README.md

 ## Citation
 The work is to appear in the Proceedings of the [BIAS 2025 Workshop](https://sites.google.com/view/bias-2025-ecmlpkdd/) at [ECML-PKKD](https://ecmlpkdd.org/); it is peer-reviewed and revisions are worked in.
-We will add an Arxiv link soon.
-The OSF citation is up already: [https://osf.io/jy48s/](https://osf.io/jy48s/).
+OSF link: [https://osf.io/jy48s/](https://osf.io/jy48s/).
+Arxiv link: [https://arxiv.org/abs/2508.01930](https://arxiv.org/abs/2508.01930).

 <pre>@article{juzek2025word,
   title     = {Word Overuse and Alignment in Large Language Models: The Influence of Learning from Human Feedback},